Question: I haven’t had my period in 2 months; Am I Pregnant?

 However, should your period not come for 12 consecutive months, it’s likely due to menopause.
 The average age for menopause is 51 years, though it could occur early.

-Just like perimenopause, where follicles get depleted naturally as you grow older, premature ovarian follicle occurs very early in life.
+Just like perimenopause, where follicles get depleted naturally as you grow older, premature ovarian insufficiency happens when the ovaries stop working properly much earlier than usual (before age 40).
+AAFP

 If you are in your 30’s and yet to get period for 2 or 3 months, it’s important to schedule a meeting with your doctor.